 Horseback Riding Tips

-- If you go in rainy season, bring a rain jacket.
-They gave us a poncho just in case.
+- If you go in rainy season, bring a rain jacket or poncho.

 - You can bring a camera but I don’t recommend a DSLR if you’re not comfortable on a horse.
 Sometimes they will break into a trot and you don’t want to be dropping anything.
-I used a waterproof phone case and wore it around my neck.
-You can bring a point and shoot with a wrist trap.
+I used a waterproof phone pouch and wore it around my neck.

 - Horses know where to go so sit back, relax and enjoy the views!